 The Effect of Right-Angle Tracks on EMI Emission

-Engineers are often concerned about having right-angle tracks on their PCB due to the possibility of Electromagnetic Interference (EMI) radiated at sharp corners.
+Engineers are often concerned about having right-angle tracks on their PCB board shape due to the possibility of Electromagnetic Interference (EMI) radiated at sharp corners.
 The popular theory is that high-frequency signals emit Radio Frequency radiation at every 90° turn of the copper track.
 This mere assumption is enough for most hardware designers to eliminate any right-angle tracks from their design.

 However, the theory that electrons in a high-speed signal are unable to make right-angle turns has been debunked by an experienced electrical engineer, Dr. Howard Johnson.
 As a matter of fact, electrons bounce billions of times in different directions even with a short length; they have minimal problems navigating right-angle corners.